-- 1. assess and evaluate the adequacy of applicable operational internal controls; - 2. assess and evaluate the efficiency of business process; - 3. evaluate compliance with applicable policies and procedures, as well as regulatory requirements; - 4. identify possible opportunities for process and internal control improvement; and - 5. compile a report on findings and recommendations to highlight controls deficiencies and compliance gaps.
+- 3. evaluate compliance with applicable policies and procedures, as well as regulatory requirements; - 4. identify possible opportunities for process and internal control improvement; - 5. compile a report on findings and recommendations to highlight controls deficiencies and compliance gaps; and - 6. review of all interested persons transactions.